 About me

-Emily Munro (she/her) is an artist based in Glasgow whose work explores our ambivalent relationship/s to the past and future in the Anthropocene.
+Emily Munro (she/her) is a writer and artist based in Glasgow whose work explores our ambivalent relationship/s to the past and future in the Anthropocene.

 Thematically, she is often concerned with energy use and extraction, the correspondence and dichotomies between plants, plastics, humans and the cosmos, nostalgic viewpoints on the Pyrocene, archival re-use, and speculative fictions.